ionic-enterprise/ionic-training-decks/src/assets/data/markdown/ionic-weather-step04.md

 In this lab, you will learn:

-* how to specify icons and labels for tabs
+* How to specify icons and labels for tabs
-* how to use `git mv` to rename source files
+* How to use `git mv` to rename source files
-* how to use VSCode's refactoring tools to rename classes
+* How to use VS Code's refactoring tools to rename classes

 ## Overview of the Process